keithkade/keithkade.github.io/_posts/2024-10-23-mothership-one-shot-guide.md

 - Clarifying communications: Some hand-wavy science here, but something that wasn't quite clear to me from the module was what communications exactly were safe from the shriek.
 I didn't want players to immediately encounter the shriek when they tried to talk to each other via the short-range comms in their suits, so I changed it so that the only time that was an issue was if they tried to radio the dropship.
 I also clarified that the communication instruments in the command center would allow them to have written communication with the dropship (which my players figured out would be safe), as an alternative to radio.
 - I added a bit about the dropship leaving because it didn't want to get stuck in the mud to remove the temptation to go back to the ship too early.
 - If it hasn't already, turning the power back on in the base wakes the carcinid.
-- I chose to follow the rule where failed saves resulted in 1d5 stress, which was about right for a one-shot.
+- I chose to follow the rule where failed saves resulted in 1d5 stress, which was about right for a one-shot to make panic a realistic possibility.
 - I didn't know if androids should be impacted by the shriek.
 I think this could work either way, but for convenience, I decided that androids are partially organic and therefore susceptible.

 ### In game details